oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2015-today`
 **Self-employed researcher, consultant & writer**.
 Consultation work for organizations interested in Fab Labs, Makerspaces and Community Innovation Spaces.
+Public and private grant proposals.
+Teaching.
 Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)".
 Meta-Lab Rhein-Ruhr (in formation).

 `2020-2023`
 **Lab leader**.
 I was involved in the setup of [RUB-Makerspace](https://makerspace.rub.de) as deputy general manager as well as lab leader for the Digital Lab and the Plastics Lab.
 RUB-Makerspace is a 2000sqm space with a team of 16 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.